-The CallerID Security option must only be enabled on an IOLINK router that is connected to an ISDN service that provides callerID functions.
+The CallerID Security option must only be enabled on an IOLINK SOHO that is connected to an ISDN service that provides callerID functions.
 Check with your ISDN service provider about the availability of this service.
 This option is only applicable to incoming data calls.

-When this option is set to enabled, this IOLINK router will ignore any incoming ISDN call that does not provide callerID information or the callerID information does not match one of the configured values.
+When this option is set to enabled, this IOLINK SOHO will ignore any incoming ISDN call that does not provide callerID information or the callerID information does not match one of the configured values.

-This option is only available when an ISDN BRI module is installed with the digital leased line option disabled.
+This option is only available when digital leased option disabled.

-Default: [disabled] Default Parameters Menu
+Default Parameters Menu

+DEFAULT PARAMETERS MENU

-DEFAULT PARAMETER S MENU Option Value Description 1.
-Outgoing user name "DEV050607" - Set outgoing user name 2.
-Outgoing PAP password "" - Set outgoing PAP password 3.
-Outgoing CHAP secret [none] - Set outgoing CHAP secret
+- 1. Outgoing user name "DEV050607" Set outgoing user name 2.
+Outgoing PAP password "" Set outgoing PAP password - 3.
+Outgoing CHAP secret [none] Set outgoing CHAP secret